 The argument in favor of low-cost index funds is simple: Active funds cost more and are less likely to live up to their promises.

-According to S&P Dow Jones Indices Risk-Adjusted SPIVA Scorecard: Year-End 2020, after adjusting for volatility, the majority of actively managed domestic funds across market-cap segments underperformed their benchmarks on a net-of-fees basis over mid- and long-term investment horizons.
+According to the S&P Dow Jones Indices Risk-Adjusted SPIVA Scorecard: At the end of 2020, after adjusting for volatility, the majority of actively managed domestic funds across market-cap segments underperformed their benchmarks on a net-of-fees basis over mid- and long-term investment horizons.

 If you’re looking for a straightforward, inexpensive investing strategy, you need to know about low-cost index funds.
 Here are a few points to keep in mind:

 — What is an index fund?